Important Pages

 Hart County Roads

-Work orders: To report a problem with a County road such as potholes, rough gravel roads, missing signs, flooding problems call 376-1468.
+Work orders: To report a problem with a County road such as potholes, rough gravel roads, missing signs, flooding problems call 706-376-1468.
 The County will prepare a work order and (if needed) will investigate and correct the problem.
-Be sure to check the County Roads Inventory to be sure that the problem is on a County road.

 Paving/Maintenance Schedule: Hart County Roads Department routinely maintains our roads.
 We perform ongoing maintenance to correct potholes, drainage issues, missing signs etc… We also have routine scheduled maintenance of gravel roads, currently twice per year.
 In addition we perform special projects such as paving, replacement of pipes/bridges, replacement of roads etc… The schedule is our proposed calendar for completing major projects.
 The schedule is accurate for the current month but may vary for future months.